Surviving A Thunderstorm: What’s The Safest Clothing And Body Posture To Survive A Lightning Strike?

 Thundering lightning strikes (Image Credit: Pixabay)

-As lightning strikes carry thousands of volts, if struck directly on the head, a strike can result in severe nerve damage.
-This may then lead to cognitive problems, such as memory loss, and may even alter your personality.
+Lightning strikes carry thousands of volts, which means that if someone is struck directly on the head, it can result in severe nerve damage.
+This can lead to cognitive problems such as memory loss and even personality changes.

-There was an incident a few years back wherein an orthopedic surgeon was struck by lightning.
-After that incident, he developed an inscrutable urge to play the piano.
-He began composing music.
-The music, he claimed, lingers around his head ever since that strike.
-In fact, after a few months, he completely abandoned his career as a surgeon and switched his profession to music!
+In a peculiar incident a few years ago, an orthopedic surgeon was struck by lightning, which led to an inscrutable urge to play the piano.
+He began composing music and claimed that the music lingers around his head ever since the strike.
+After a few months, he abandoned his profession as a surgeon and switched to music!

 Also Read: Why Is Lightning In A Zig-Zag Shape?